RobertCraigie/prisma-client-py/README.md

 For more details see the [documentation](https://prisma-client-py.readthedocs.io/en/stable/getting_started/type-safety/).

+#### How does Prisma Python interface with Prisma?

+Prisma Client Python connects to the database and executes queries using Prisma's rust-based Query Engine, of which the source code can be found here: https://github.com/prisma/prisma-engines.

+The Prisma CLI, which is written in TypeScript, is packaged into a single binary which is downloaded for you when you use Prisma Python.
+The CLI interface is the exact same as the standard [Prisma CLI](https://www.prisma.io/docs/reference/api-reference/command-reference).

 ## Room for improvement

 Prisma Client Python is a new project and as such there are some features that are missing or incomplete.